pukkapies/urop2019/README.md

 projectname.create_config_json('/srv/data/urop/config.json')
 ```

 A list of available parameters and their properties can be found in the documentation within 'projectname.py'.
 In short, it contains five categories of parameters:

 1. **model**: any network-related parameters.

-2. **model_training**: any training-related parameters, including optimiser.
+2. **optimizer**: name and learning rate of the optimiser.

 3. **tags**: customised tags for dataset input pipeline.

 4. **tfrecords**: parameters used when generating the tfrecords.

+5. **config**: any parameters related to the training algorithm and the dataset input pipeline.

 If you wish to change any parameters, e.g. change learning rate to 0.005 and batch
 size to 32, you may simply do: